How to control cash flow and your finances

 4) Introduce incentives for early payments and enforce late payment penalties

-Credit control and ensuring payments due for money owed can often be frustrating but not managing these activities promptly can be potentially game-changing for many businesses.
-Being owed money and receiving it are very different aspects and are very often confused by new business owners.
+Credit control and ensuring payments due for money owed can often be frustrating, but not managing these activities promptly can be potentially game-changing for many businesses.
+Being owed money and receiving it are very different aspects and are often confused by new business owners.
 Create a system whereby you stay on top of revenue due and expedite their payments if and when overdue.
-Some companies enforce interest charges on late payments but you need to decide how and if you would be happy to enforce this when trying to build relationships with your customers.
+Some companies enforce interest charges on late payments, but you need to decide how and if you would be happy to enforce this when trying to build relationships with your customers.

 Introduce incentives for early payments and enforce late payment penalties